jeremiah-shaulov/php-web-node/README.md

 ## Understanding the master application

 The master application configures and starts the FastCGI server.
-Also it can perform another operations, but it's important to understand, that no blocking system calls must be executed from it, because the blocking calls, like connecting to database, will pause handling incoming HTTP requests.
+Also it can perform another operations, but it's important to understand, that no blocking system calls must be executed from it, because blocking calls, like connecting to database, will pause handling incoming HTTP requests.
 The following master application is alright, it only performs nonblocking operations.

 ```php
 <?php